-Just because you are pregnant doesn't mean you have to diverge from your vegetarian diet.
-Your baby can receive all the nutrition they need to grow and develop while you follow a vegetarian diet, if you make sure you eat a wide variety of healthy foods that provide enough protein and calories for you and your baby.
+Just because you're pregnant doesn't mean you have to give up your vegetarian diet.
+Your baby can get all the nutrition they need to grow and develop while you follow a vegetarian diet .
+Just make sure you eat a variety of healthy foods that provide enough protein and calories.

-Depending on the type of vegetarian meal plan you follow, you may need to adjust your eating habits to ensure that you and your baby are receiving adequate nutrition.
+Depending on the type of vegetarian meal plan you follow, you may need to adjust your eating habits.
 Discuss your diet with your doctor.

 Why Do I Need More Calcium When Pregnant?

-Calcium is a nutrient needed in the body to build strong teeth and bones.
+Calcium is a nutrient your body needs to build strong teeth and bones.
 Calcium also allows blood to clot normally, muscles and nerves to function properly, and the heart to beat normally.
 Most of the calcium in your body is found inside your bones.

-Your growing baby needs a considerable amount of calcium to develop.
-If you do not consume enough calcium to sustain the needs of your developing baby, your body will take calcium from your bones, decreasing your bone mass and putting you at risk for osteoporosis.
+Your growing baby needs a lot of calcium to develop.
+If you don't get enough, your body will take calcium from your bones, decreasing your bone mass and putting you at risk for osteoporosis.
 Osteoporosis causes dramatic thinning of the bone, resulting in weak, brittle bones that can easily be broken.

-Pregnancy is a critical time for a woman to consume more calcium.
-It may help prevent high blood pressure while you're pregnant.
-Even if no problems develop during pregnancy, an inadequate supply of calcium at this time can diminish bone strength and increase your risk for osteoporosis later in life.
+Calcium may also help prevent high blood pressure while you're pregnant.
+Even if no problems develop during pregnancy, a lack of calcium at this time can weaken bones and raise your risk for osteoporosis later in life.

-- Eating and drinking at least four servings of dairy products and calcium-rich foods a day will help ensure that you are getting the appropriate amount of calcium in your daily diet.
+- At least four servings of dairy products and calcium-rich foods a day will help ensure that you get enough calcium.

 - The best sources of calcium are dairy products, including milk, cheese, yogurt, cream soups, and pudding.
-Calcium is also found in foods including green vegetables (broccoli, spinach, and greens), seafood, dried peas, and beans.
+You can also get it from green vegetables (broccoli, spinach, and greens), seafood, dried peas, and beans.
 Some juices and tofu are made with calcium.

-- Vitamin D will help your body use calcium.
-Aim for 600 international units (IU) a day but no more than 4,000 IU.
+- Vitamin D helps your body use calcium.
+Aim for 600 international units (IU) a day but no more than 4,000.
 You can get vitamin D through exposure to the sun and in fortified milk, eggs, and fish.

 How Can I Get Enough Calcium if I'm Lactose Intolerant?

-If you are lactose intolerant, you can still receive the calcium you need.
-Here are some suggestions:
+But you can still get the calcium you need.
+Here's how:

-- Use Lactaid Milk fortified with calcium.
+- Use lactose-free milk fortified with calcium.
 Talk to your dietitian about other lactose-reduced products.

-- You may be able to tolerate certain milk products that contain less sugar including cheese, yogurt, and cottage cheese.
+- Try milk products that contain less sugar, including cheese, yogurt, and cottage cheese.

-- Eat non-dairy calcium sources, including greens, broccoli, sardines, and tofu.
+- Eat nondairy calcium foods, including greens, broccoli, sardines, and tofu.

-- Try consuming small amounts of milk with meals.
-Milk is better tolerated with food.
+- Try drinking small amounts of milk with meals.
+Some people tolerate milk better with food.

 Should I Take a Calcium Supplement During Pregnancy?

-Calcium supplements and some antacids containing calcium, such as Tums, may complement an already healthy diet.
-Many multiple vitamin supplements contain little or no calcium; therefore, you may need an additional calcium supplement.
+Calcium supplements and some antacids containing calcium are meant to complement an already healthy diet.
+Many multivitamin supplements have little or no calcium, so you may need a separate calcium supplement.

 Why Do I Need More Iron During Pregnancy?

-Iron is a mineral that makes up an important part of hemoglobin, the substance in blood that carries oxygen throughout the body.
-Iron also carries oxygen in muscles, helping them function properly.
-Iron helps increase your resistance to stress and disease.
+Iron is a mineral that's an important part of hemoglobin, the substance in blood that carries oxygen throughout the body.
+Iron also carries oxygen in muscles, helping them function.
+And it helps increase your resistance to stress and disease.

-Following a balanced diet and including foods high in iron can help ensure that you are consuming enough iron throughout your pregnancy.
-In addition, the following guidelines will help:
+Following a balanced diet that includes foods high in iron like meats, fish, poultry, and leafy greens can help ensure you get enough.
+These guidelines will help:

-- The U.S. RDA for iron is 27 mg per day for pregnant women and 9-10 mg for breastfeeding women.
+- The U.S. RDA for iron is 27 mg per day during pregnancy and 9-10 mg while breastfeeding.
 Don't exceed 45 mg a day.